StaafLab/SRIQ/README.md

 jupyter notebook analysis_pipeline
 ```

-To run SRIQ, navigate to the folder in which the VRLA.jar file exist and run following command:
+To run SRIQ, navigate to the folder in which the SRIQ.jar file exist and run following command:
 ```bash
 java -jar SRIQ.jar path-to/test.properties
 ```